 even outside the eurozone, our [Britain’s] democracy is threatened.
 The Transatlantic Trade Investment Partnership (TTIP), typically negotiated by the EU in secret with corporate interests, threatens a race to the-bottom in environmental and other standards.
 Even more ominously, it would give large corporations the ability to sue elected governments to try to stop them introducing policies that supposedly hit their profit margins, whatever their democratic mandate.

 That invocation of TTIP is a recurrent feature of the growing left critique of the EU.
-The anti-globalisation movement – which takes a rather less benign view of the supranational extension of corporate protections than it does of Delors’ Social Chapter – is stirring to resist the latest round of US-led trade deals (TTIP’s companion, the Trans-Pacific Partnership, was signed early last month).
+The anti-globalisation movement – which takes a rather less benign view of supranational protections for capital than it does of Delors’ Social Chapter – is stirring to resist the latest round of US-led trade deals (TTIP’s companion, the Trans-Pacific Partnership, was signed early last month).
 Reluctant Bremainer George Monbiot argues that ‘These claim to be trade treaties, but they are nothing of the kind.
 Their purpose is to place issues in which we have a valid and urgent interest beyond the reach of democratic politics.’
-This has spurred the right-on reverend Giles Fraser, who believes in ‘people’s democracy’, to go one step further than his Guardian stablemate and come out for Brexit, because ‘the way the EU is negotiating the deal, I have no say in the matter.
+This has spurred the right-on reverend Giles Fraser, who believes in ‘people’s democracy’, to go one step further than his Guardian stablemate and actually come out for Brexit, because ‘the way the EU is negotiating the deal, I have no say in the matter.
 And nor do you.
 The EU has become a neoliberal club, and I will not worship the God they serve.’
 As union leaders used to say, before they started attending swanky meetings in Brussels, it’s a bosses’ club.

 So the awkward left is again chiming with the awkward right, the latter including Peter Oborne (‘Over the past few decades the European Commission has worked hard to abolish what we in Britain have traditionally regarded as democratic politics’), UKIP (‘Farage denounces new European Commission as “the enemy of the very concept of democracy”’) and Simon Heffer, who sees the EU as ‘deeply undemocratic and economically spavined’.